North Carolina

 How to Request an Absentee Ballot

-(2) By Mail: On paper with the English N.C.
-Absentee Ballot Request Form for 2022 (fillable PDF) or the English N.C.
-Absentee Ballot Request Form for 2022 (non-fillable print-only PDF) or the Spanish N.C.
-Absentee Ballot Request Form for 2022.
+By Mail: On paper with the English N.C.
+Absentee Ballot Request Form for 2026 (fillable PDF) or the 2026 N.C.
+Absentee Ballot Request Form in Spanish (download to come).
 The form comes with detailed instructions.
 After completing, the form must be submitted to the voter’s county board of elections in person or by mail via the U.S. Postal Service, DHL, FedEx, or UPS.

-Early Voting North Carolina has one-stop early voting for the 2022 general election.
-The early voting period for the 2022 begins Thursday, October 20, 2022, and ends at 3 p.m. on Saturday, November 5, 2022.
-This period is sometimes called “one-stop early voting.”
 The voter can vote at any Early Voting site that is open within the voter’s county.
-The voter should check the specific opening and closing times for early voting at particular early voting sites using the state’s One-Stop Early Voting Site Search: https://vt.ncsbe.gov/ossite/.
+The voter should check the specific opening and closing times for early voting sites in their county using the state’s Early Voting Site Search: https://vt.ncsbe.gov/EVSite/

 Voter Registration